sidthedesigner/Python_for_Data_Science_by_Siddharth_Swain/readme.md

  5. Create a histogram of the top 5 items bought.

  6. Create a scatterplot with the number of items orderered per order price.

+## 055_Pandas Exercises (Creating Series & DataFrames)

+1. Import the necessary libraries.

+2. Create a data dictionary.

+3. Assign it to a variable called pokemon.

+4. Ops...it seems the DataFrame columns are in alphabetical order.
+Place the order of the columns as name, type, hp, evolution, pokedex.

+5. Add another column called place, and insert what you have in mind.

+6. Present the type of each column.

+## 056_Pandas Exercises (Time Series 1)

+1. Import the necessary libraries.

+2. Import the dataset from this address.

+3. Assign it to a variable apple.

+4. Check out the type of the columns.

+5. Transform the Date column as a datetime type.

+6. Set the date as the index.

+7. Is there any duplicate dates?

+8. Ops...it seems the index is from the most recent date.
+Make the first entry the oldest date.

+9. Get the last business day of each month.

+10. What is the difference in days between the first day and the oldest.

+11. How many months in the data we have?

+12. Plot the 'Adj Close' value.
+Set the size of the figure to 13.5 x 9 inches.

+## 057_Pandas Exercises (Time Series 2)

+1. Import the necessary libraries.

+2. Import the dataset from this address.

+3. Assign it to a variable called df.

+4. What is the frequency of the dataset?

+5. Set the column Date as the index.

+6. What is the type of the index?

+7. Set the index to a DatetimeIndex type.

+8. Change the frequency to monthly, sum the values and assign it to monthly.

+9. You will notice that it filled the dataFrame with months that don't have any data with NaN.
+Let's drop these rows.

+10. Good, now we have the monthly data.
+Now change the frequency to year.

+## 058_Pandas Exercises (Deleting 1)

+1. Import the necessary libraries.

+2. Import the dataset from this address.

+3. Assign it to a variable called iris.

+4. Create columns for the dataset.

+5. Is there any missing value in the dataframe?

+6. Lets set the values of the rows 10 to 29 of the column 'petal_length' to NaN.

+7. Good, now lets substitute the NaN values to 1.0.

+8. Now let's delete the column class.

+9. Set the first 3 rows as NaN.

+10. Delete the rows that have NaN.

+11. Reset the index so it begins with 0 again.

+## 059_Pandas Exercises (Deleting 2)

+1. Import the necessary libraries.

+2. Import the dataset from this address.

+3. Assign it to a variable called wine.

+4. Delete the first, fourth, seventh, nineth, eleventh, thirteenth and fourteenth columns.

+5. Assign the columns as below.

+6. Set the values of the first 3 rows from alcohol as NaN.

+7. Now set the value of the rows 3 and 4 of magnesium as NaN.

+8. Fill the value of NaN with the number 10 in alcohol and 100 in magnesium.

+9. Count the number of missing values.

+10. Create an array of 10 random numbers up until 10.

+11. Use random numbers you generated as an index and assign NaN value to each of cell.

+12. How many missing values do we have?

+13. Delete the rows that contain missing values.

+14. Print only the non-null values in alcohol.

+15. Reset the index, so it starts with 0 again.